 I ran to the bow, and let out all the scope I had – 200 feet.
 Still, the anchor could not get a toe hold.
 Apparently, due to the speed of my drift, the 33 pound anchor and 13 feet of 5/16 chain was just skipping along the grassy bottom.
-Then I ran back to the stern and let out all of the scope that anchor had, with was another 200 feet.
-Still no change.
+Then I ran back to the stern and let out all of the scope that anchor had, which was another 200 feet.
+The depth in this area is consistent, and only about six feet, so 200 feet is a tremendous amount of scope for the depth.
+But still, neither anchor would set.
 We continued to drift rapidly to leeward, and the shore was growing closer and closer.
 I could hardly believe what was happening, that neither of these two heavy anchors could even slow the boat down.

 I ran to the cockpit, put the boat into gear, and throttled up.
 The big girl began to power her way up wind, dragging the stern anchor and approaching the bow anchor.
 I steered askew enough to avoid running directly over the bow anchor rode.
 But that strategy only succeeded briefly.
 Soon the bow anchor rode would inevitably begin to stream under the boat, putting it in the direct path of the whirling propeller.
 If the line from the bow anchor got fouled in the prop, this nightmare would be fait accompli, and all hope would be lost.
 Honestly, there was precious little hope remaining, but I fought for it with every fiber of my being.